-The Ibanez GRGM21M GRG Mikro is the mini or 3/4 version of Ibanez’s most popular guitar the RG.
-It is produced in the GIO series which is basically just Ibanez’s budget model line, kind of like Fender’s Squier models or Gibson’s Epiphone brand (GIO appears on the headstock above the standard Ibanez logo).
+The Ibanez GRGM21M GRG Mikro is the mini or 3/4 version of Ibanez’s most famous guitar the RG.
+It is in the GIO series which is just Ibanez’s budget model line, kind of like Fender’s Squier models or Gibson’s Epiphone brand (GIO appears on the headstock above the standard Ibanez logo).
 I would associate this body style with more hard rock and metal type music and a heavier sound, so that might be a consideration if you are looking for a guitar for a kid who is into heavier style music.
-In my opinion this is the only mini electric (3/4 size) or short scale model that that gives the Squier Mini Strat a run for its money.
-I wouldn’t buy the Mikro for kids any older than around ages 10 or 11 (unless it is going to be used as a travel guitar), but it is definitely worth looking at for kids ages 6 to 10.
+In my opinion, this is the only mini electric (3/4 size) or short scale model that gives the Squier Mini Strat a run for its money.
+I wouldn’t buy the Mikro for kids any older than around ages 10 or 11 (unless it is going to be used as a travel guitar), but it is worth looking at for kids ages 6 to 10.
 There aren’t a lot of mini guitars that work well for kids that come from reputable brands, but this is a good second option if you don’t like the style of the Mini Strat.
 The Mikro is generally a bit more expensive than the Mini Strat, but not wildly so.
-If you are looking for a left handed electric mini guitar this one does come in left handed version, while the Mini Strat does not.
+If you are looking for a left-handed electric mini guitar, this one does come in a left-handed version, while the Mini Strat does not.

 Read More: How to Find the Best Electric Guitar for Your Child

-As I mentioned above, the Mikro is the budget version of Ibanez RG body, so it has the nice looking pointed double cutaways.
-Some players like this style because it gives better access to the upper frets, but that isn’t a huge concern for kids.
+As I mentioned above, the Mikro is the budget version of the Ibanez RG body, so it has the nice looking pointed double cutaways.
+Some players like this style because it gives better access to the upper frets, but that isn’t much of a concern for kids.
 This style is also known for its thin neck, which is a great feature to have on an instrument for a small child.
 Obviously for kids style is an important consideration, this is a pretty stylish model, but it isn’t for everyone so check what style your kid likes best.
-(My six year old LOVES the style of a red Flying V because that looks to him the most like what a rock star would play so that is what he wants, sadly you can’t seem to get the Maestro by Gibson Short Scale Mini Flying V’s anymore which would have been perfect for him).
+(My six-year-old LOVES the style of a red Flying V because that looks to him the most like what a rock star would play, so that is what he wants, sadly you can’t seem to get the Maestro by Gibson Short Scale Mini Flying V’s anymore which would have been perfect for him).
 It comes in a few different colors: Black Night, White, Jewel Blue, Metallic Purple, and Red.

-The size and the thin neck make this an easy and fun instrument to play.
-The maple neck has low tension which is easier for kids to press down on the strings.
-If you are lucky it should come with good intonation and playable right out of the box (or with minor adjustments).
-Despite its light weight, the body is pretty solid so it is easy for kids to hold but sturdy enough to withstand some of the rougher treatment that a kids might put it through.
+The size and thin neck make this an easy and fun instrument to play.
+The maple neck has low tension which is more comfortable for kids to press down on the strings.
+If you are lucky, it should come with good intonation and playable right out of the box (or with minor adjustments).
+Despite its lightweight, the body is pretty solid, so it is easy for kids to hold but sturdy enough to withstand some of the rougher treatment that kids might put it through.

 Nothing much to complain about with the hardware on the Mikro, everything is pretty solid.
-One of the main complaints with inexpensive guitars is often the quality of the tuners; however the tuners on the Mikro are actually fairly decent.
+One of the main complaints with inexpensive guitars is often the quality of the tuners; however, the tuners on the Mikro are relatively decent.

-Of the Mikros that I have looked at there are not really any flaws, and the necks have all been straight.
-Also I haven’t seen any sharp fret ends that can be a common problem on budget guitars.
+Of the Mikros that I have looked at, there are not any flaws, and the necks have all been straight.
+Also, I haven’t seen any sharp fret ends that can be a common problem on budget guitars.
 The fit and finish are professional quality.

 Things to look out for with this guitar

-Tuning can be a bit of an issue with a lot of short-scale models, but in most cases this issue can be resolved with new strings.
+Tuning can be a bit of an issue with a lot of short-scale models, but in most cases, this issue is fixable with new strings.

-If your child likes the style of the Mikro over the Mini Strat I would say go for it, since getting the right color and style are pretty huge when buying a guitar for a kids in the 5 to 10 age range especially when trying to keep them interested and motivated to learn.
-This is a very solid guitar for the money, and is a nice fit and size for children.
+If your child likes the style of the Mikro over the Mini Strat, I would say go for it, since getting the right color and style are pretty huge when buying a guitar for kids in the 5 to 10 age range especially when trying to keep them interested and motivated to learn.
+It is an excellent guitar for the money and is a nice fit and size for children.